We will begin sending hats again 9/1/23

 Warm Winter Hats

-2. WINTER HATS: Winter in the Northern Rocky Mountains is LONG.
+1. WINTER HATS: Winter in the Northern Rocky Mountains is LONG.
 We are working with Hopa Mountain to get them a large supply of winter hats for the Elementary aged children they serve.
 While this age group is our primary focus, the request is for all sizes of hats infant through adult.
 They are looking for "generational" hats that will last.
+By generational we mean super high quality hats that are made with great quality yarn, have been made with great technique and have used a pattern.
 We have knit, crochet and sewn patterns.
-Our requirements are:

 Are they functional and do they keep a person warm?